hpehl/hpehl/README.md

 ### Some background

-- Working professionally as software engineer since 2000
+- Working professionally as a software engineer since 2000
 - Developing with Java since JDK 1.1
 - Member of the [@wildfly](https://github.com/wildfly) team
 - Component lead of [@hal](https://github.com/hal) (WildFly admin console)